-Sand Beach is one of the two beaches in Acadia National Park with lifeguards from Memorial Day until Labor Day.
-The standard ocean temperature of 55 degrees means that only 10 percent of the visitors actually don a bathing suit and plunge into the water here.
-Nevertheless, it is still a popular destination along Park Loop Road.
+Sand Beach is one of the two beaches in Acadia National Park with lifeguards from Memorial Day until Labor Day, and it is the closest parking area to the popular Beehive Trail, where hikers look down from Beehive Mountain on the surrounding area.
+Despite its name, the standard ocean temperature of 55 degrees means that only 10 percent of the visitors actually don a bathing suit and plunge into the water here.
+Nevertheless, it is still a popular destination along Park Loop Road in Acadia.

 Sand Beach is the only sandy beach along Acadia’s rocky shoreline.
 It is also one of the few cold-water shell-based sand beaches in the world.
 As much as 70% of the sand is broken shells of mussels, sea urchins, barnacles and periwinkles.
 The waves and tides crush the shells and create the colorful sand.
 This differs from most of Maine’s shoreline, which is composed of hard granite that erodes slowly.

 The Acadia Sand Beach is a pocket beach, which is a beach located between two headlands.
 The pocket that is Newport Cove was formed by a glacier.
 Normally, there is very little exchange between the outside ocean and a pocket beach.
 However, a strong current flows into the beach area here to collect shells, and there is also a great variance between the water levels at low and high tide.
 The cold water of the Atlantic Ocean collects and traps gases that ordinarily dissolves the shells, but the shells in the cove do not dissolve completely.
 The current is diverted into the pocket beach here by Old Soaker, a large granite rock in the Atlantic Ocean:

 You can see all of the broken shells in this close up of the sand that we took in the area: